AndrewEllis93/Print-Tuning-Guide/articles/voron_v2_gantry_squaring.md

 **13)** [:page_facing_up:Re-tension your A/B belts](https://docs.vorondesign.com/tuning/secondary_printer_tuning.html#belt-tension) (to 110hz **over a 15cm span**).
 - Don't miss the video link in that post.
 It's easy to overlook.
+- Apps:
+    - Android: Gates Carbon Drive (select "motorcyle" option) or Spectroid.
-- I prefer the Gates Carbon Drive app.
-Select the "motorcycle" option.
+    - iPhone: Gates Carbon Drive (select "motorcyle" option) or Sound Spectrum Analysis.

 **14)** Reinstall your panels and fully heatsoak your printer for **1½ - 2 hours minimum.**